MongoDBMongoDB

 Replication Modes

-Supermetal offers two replication modes to handle MongoDB's flexible document model:
+Supermetal offers two replication modes for MongoDB's flexible document model.

-Schemaless Mode: Preserves documents as JSON in a two-column format (_id, document).
-Supports parallelized snapshots for faster initial loads.
-Ideal for highly variable document structures or when you need to preserve the original document format for downstream JSON processing.
+• Schemaless mode.
+Preserves documents as JSON in two columns (_id, document).
+Supports parallel snapshots for faster initial loads.
+Best for variable documents or downstream JSON processing.

 {